helebkat/Multimodal-Chart-To-Text/README.md

-# Multimodal Chart-To-Text Generator for Reports (ChartNarrator)
+# Multimodal Chart-To-Text Generator for Reports

 This repo is our end-to-end pipeline to **fine-tune InternVL2-1B on ChartQA** so the model gets better at reading charts and answering chart-based questions (and ultimately generating clean chart-to-text explanations you can reuse in reports).